ngine-io/scalr/docs/index.md

 # Scalr - Autoscaling for Clouds

 Scalr allows to scale Cloud instances based on policy checks in a configurable interval.
-Scalr has 3 pluggable interfaces: config, cloud, policy.
+Scalr has 2 pluggable interfaces: cloud, policy.

 ## Cloud Plugins